kura-okubo/ScalingBenchmark_SPECFEM2D/README.md

-# Note of installation and test of SPECFEM2D benchmark
+# Note of installation and scaling test using SPECFEM2D
 ---